mushfequezihan/Cypress.io-ES6/README.md

 Iterating with the for/of loop, Getting and setting class values, Using ECMAScript functions, Building and returning promises, Using async/await syntax.

-*index.html has all output in webpage and in console.
-*all the .js scripts are embedded in index.html under <script/> tag.
+*index.html has all output in webpage and in console and all the .js scripts are embedded in index.html under <script/> tag.